 The figure shows strong scaling of the conjugate gradient solver on KNL's GPUs on PizDaint.
-The lattice size is increase to 64x64x64x128, which is a commonly used large lattice nowadays.
+The lattice size is increased to 64x64x64x128, which is a commonly used large lattice nowadays.
 By increasing the lattice the scaling tests shows that the conjugate gradient solver has a very good strong scaling up to 64 GPUs.